Valneva

 • Travellers visiting places with poor sanitation are at greatest risk of contracting cholera.(1,2)

-• The infection is not likely to spread directly from one person to another; therefore, casual contact with an infected person is not a risk factor for becoming ill.
-Most people infected with V. cholerae do not develop any symptoms, although the bacteria are present in their faeces for 1-10 days after infection and are shed back into the environment, potentially infecting other people.(1)
+• Direct person-to-person transmission has been reported, including to healthcare workers during epidemics.(2) Most people infected with V. cholerae do not develop any symptoms, although the bacteria are present in their faeces for 1-10 days after infection and are shed back into the environment, potentially infecting other people.(1)

 What are the symptoms of cholera?